+ JCERP on X/Twitter (please Follow)

 Bullet and numbering within body text are not allowed.
 All sentences should be typed as a descriptive paragraphs.

-Figures are sequentially numbered commencing at 1 with the figure title and number below the figure as shown in Figure 1.
+Figures must be sequentially numbered commencing at 1 with the figure title and number below the figure as shown in Figure 1.
 Detailed recommendations for figures are as follows:

 Figure 1 shows an included Microsoft Draw object.